ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {:sdf #code-sdf-context-patch
 title="Example of an SDF context patch message that uses the common instance-related message format."}

+Since patch messages are not referring to a preceding message, a `previosMessageId` MUST NOT be present in the information block.
+When transmitting state patches, the media type `application/sdf-patch+json` MUST be used if possible.

 # Linking `sdfProtocolMap` and `sdfContext` via JSON Pointers

 (This section is currently still experimental.)
+(Maybe this section could rather talk about a "protocol binding mechanism".)

 When using the `sdfProtocolMap` concept introduced in {{-protocol-map}}, some protocols may need context information such as a hostname or an IP address to actually be usable for interactions.
 This corresponds with the fact that the parameters related to application-layer protocols are often _class-level_ information and therefore not necessarily instance-specific: